drcarr1808/drcarr.github.io/README.md

 ## Projects:

-- **Predicting Customer Churn for FlexFit Gym** (Excel, R) Analyzed customer sales data to identify key performance trends and sales drivers.
+- **Analysing Covid19 trends** (Excel, R, SQL)
+  Analyze trends in COVID-19 cases, recoveries, and vaccinations across different countries or states.
+Visualize the data to see how different regions were affected over time and identify correlations between government policies and case numbers.
 [Link to project]

 - **Fitness Data Visualization** (Tableau)
   Visualized fitness activity data to find patterns and insights.
 [Link to project]